measurement-kit/measurement-kit/doc/api/ndt.md

     .run();
 ```

+More options than the one displayed above are available; see the documentation of
-(See the documentation of `mk::NetTest` for more information on how to run a NetTest
-and on what options are available.)
+`mk::NetTest` for more information on how to run a NetTest and on what options are
+available.

 The `run()` function runs a NDT test and calls the `callback` specified as its first
 argument when done, passing it the error that occurred &mdash; or `NoError()` in case